nagarajulu/inteview_prep_notes/http.md

  - HTTPS runs on default port 443.
 HTTPS has additional TLS or SSL layer in between HTTP and TCP/IP.

 ### HTTP Connections

-HTTP Connection is established between Client (IP, Port) and Server (IP, Port).
+ - HTTP Connection is established between Client (IP, Port) and Server (IP, Port).

-HTTP 1.0: All connections are closed after a single transaction.
+ - HTTP 1.0: All connections are closed after a single transaction.
-HTTP 1.1 Supports **persistent** connections and they are default.
-Client can explicitly set `'Connection: close'` header if server can close connection after sending back response.
+ - HTTP 1.1 Supports **persistent** connections and they are default.
+ - Client can explicitly set `'Connection: close'` header if server can close connection after sending back response.

    Browsers/Clients also leverage technique '**parallel**' connections, to minimize the network delays.

 ## HTTP Headers

 ### General Headers

-All HTTP 1.1 clients are required to accept Transfer-Encoding: chunked header. this is used to break the response into smaller parts;
+ - All HTTP 1.1 clients are required to accept `Transfer-Encoding: chunked` header. this is used to break the response into smaller parts; Allows streaming of server responses instead of one big payload to client.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzYxNjI3NThdfQ==
+eyJoaXN0b3J5IjpbNDQ5NDg3NzY2XX0=
 -->